ondat/documentation/docs/operations/compute-only.md

   Promotable        true
 ```

-As demonstrated above, notice that only `pvc-replicated-centralised-topology` is in a `Bound` state and its volume name  `pvc-6ee17ec9-b845-409f-a00b-cb62f64aaca2` has `1` master volume and `1` replica volume which are located on node `aks-storage-78891087-vmss000001` and `aks-storage-78891087-vmss000000` respectively.
+As demonstrated above, notice how only `pvc-replicated-centralised-topology` is in a `Bound` state and its volume name  `pvc-6ee17ec9-b845-409f-a00b-cb62f64aaca2` has `1` master volume and `1` replica volume which are located on node `aks-storage-78891087-vmss000001` and `aks-storage-78891087-vmss000000` respectively.
 - The volumes have been successfully been provisioned on nodes which do not have the >> `storageos.com/computeonly=true` node label.

-For `pvc-replicated-centralised-topology-test`, we can see that it is stuck in a `Pending` state as in the PVC definition, we used the label >> `storageos.com/replicas=3` which requests for `1` master volume and `3` replica volumes respectively.
+For `pvc-replicated-centralised-topology-test`, we can see that it is stuck in a `Pending` state, as the PVC definition - we used the label >> `storageos.com/replicas=3` which requests for `1` master volume and `3` replica volumes respectively.
 - This would mean that we require at least `4` nodes to provision the Ondat volume and its replicas - which is not possible as only `2` nodes are available to be used as storage nodes whilst the rest of the nodes are reserved for compute intensive tasks.